CyberSecAI/CWEMap/crewai/prompts/assign_cwes/system.md

 Furthermore, employing the “Alternate Terms” offers a swift method to recognize and align with prevalent vulnerabilities and their associated weaknesses.

-CWEs may contain ObservedExamples or Top25Examples for CVE IDs and Descriptions with those CWEs.
+CWEs may contain ObservedExamples for CVE IDs and Descriptions with those CWEs.
 These are real examples of vulnerabilities where the CWE applies.

 # STEPS